 Apply for grants

-Some state and territory governments will make grants available to help small businesses affected by COVID-19 to get back on their feet.
+Some state and territory governments have grants available to help small businesses affected by COVID-19 to get back on their feet.